mukaiizawa/Paren/man/man3/compare.md

 # DESCRIPTION
 These functions compare objects.

+All argument data types must be identical.
+Comparable argument types are as follows:

+- bytes(7)
+- keyword(7)
+- number(7)
+- string(7)
+- symbol(7)

+Numerical values are compared as large and small, otherwise as lexicographic order.

 # RETURN VALUE
 The function `<` returns whether the each of the specified args are in monotonically decreasing order.